sanvi453/NewsMonkey/README.md

-# NewsMonkey-
-News Monkey is a dynamic web application that allows users to get real-time updates on the most recent news articles via reliable sources.
-Users can easily browse news articles by specific categories such as business, entertainment, science, and more.
+# NewsMonkey-Your Go-To News Web App for Real-Time Updates
+Stay informed with the latest news at your fingertips using the innovative "News Monkey" web application.
+Designed to provide users with a seamless news browsing experience, "News Monkey" delivers up-to-date information from around the world, right on your screen.
+With its user-friendly interface and intuitive design, "News Monkey" allows you to explore the latest news stories effortlessly.
+Whether you're interested in business, entertainment, science, or any other category, this web app has you covered.
+Simply select your preferred category, and "News Monkey" will present a curated collection of news articles tailored to your interests.